 “Seton Hall.
 Where leaders learn.”
 Its highlighting of New York City does give it some cache.
-But it is paint by numbers
+But it is painted by numbers

 Kent State as an example of rebranding universities?

-Kent State University proves that tone and attitude matter as much as message.
+Kent State University proves that tone and attitude matter as much as the message.

 It’s more student-oriented.
 But this advertisement suffers from nearly disease.
-A series of the bland statements.
-Its matter of course in rebranding universities because they believe their own crap.
+A series of bland statements.
+It’s a matter of course in rebranding universities because they believe their own crap.